Teahouse Treks

 Day 08: Trek to Gorak Shep and Visit Everest Base Camp

-Today is one of the biggest days of the trek.
-You will start early and follow the rocky trail toward Gorak Shep.
+Today is the day you have been working toward since you landed in Kathmandu.
+You will leave Lobuche early and follow the rocky trail toward Gorak Shep.

 • Altitude: Gorak Shep – approx. 5,164m / 16,942ft; Everest Base Camp – approx. 5,364m / 17,598ft